Feasibility of one loop inflation in the light of CMB: Abstract

 \section{Abstract}

-We investigate the one loop inflation stemming from the superstring theory in the braneworld scenario.
-The tensor to scalar ratio of the loop inflation is found inconsistent with the recent CMB results for the Yukawa coupling from the SM sector.
-We propose a new bound on the Yukawa coupling, $9.92<\lambda<13.4$, applicable to the cosmological sector from CMB.
-The aftermath of this new bound is explored.
-The present results may shed some light on the phenomenology of superstring theory and its associated phenomena.\\ \\ \textbf{Keywords : }Inflation, Supersymmetry, String theory, CMB, Yukawa coupling.\\
+The one loop inflation stemming from the superstring theory and associated Yukawa coupling arising from supersymmetric interactions is examined with CMB.
+The Yukawa coupling can exist beyond standard model particle physics sector.
+The tensor to scalar ratio of the loop inflation is found consistent with the recent CMB results for the Yukawa coupling from cosmology.
+The newly derived constraint on the Yukawa coupling constant may play a crucial role in validating inflationary model originating from supersymmetry and may shed some light on the formation of dark matter or dark energy.
+The outcomes of the study may be helpful in the phenomenological realisation of string theory.\\ \\ {\bf Keywords: } Supersymmetry, superstring, inflation, CMB